 There are no specific collections dedicated to recording children who were adopted until 1928.
-Any records we may have about an adopted child before 1928 will usually be because that child first spent time in the custody close custody Definition Responsibility for the care of records and archives, usually based on their physical possession.
-Custody does not necessarily include legal ownership. of the State or a private institution before being adopted.
+Any records we may have about an adopted child before 1928 will usually be because that child first spent time under the care of the State or a private institution before being adopted.

 We may have records on: